qadeer884/Job_finder_project/README.md

-# Job Finder API
+# Job Finder

-A Job Finder API built for a Machine Learning Engineer assessment at GoAccelovate.
-This RESTful API fetches job listings from various platforms, uses an AI model to analyze job descriptions, and delivers structured, personalized job recommendations.
+A Job Finder built to fetche job listings from various platforms, uses an AI model to analyze job descriptions, and delivers structured, personalized job recommendations.

 ## 🚀 Project Objective